antononcube/RakuForPrediction-book/Articles/LLM-generated/12-steps-guide-to-quit-Python-via-OpenAI-PaLM-2.md

 11. Upgrade Essentially: **Strengthen** your knowledge and skill by purposing to upgrade first on existing structures you already know for storage, input-handling, regexs lookup tables or process any task.

-12. Have Fun: **Finally, keep in mind is to have fun and enjoy your new learning journey with Raku!
+12. Have Fun: **Finally**, keep in mind is to have fun and enjoy your new learning journey with Raku!
 Appreciate the structure organization of language and appreciate its similarity to building blocks made from complex but replacible formats!